dglavevski/registry-trigger-sample-app/README.md

 docker run -p 3000:3000 my-app
 ```

-and then visit http://localhost:3000 in your browser
+and then visit http://localhost:3000 in your browser.

 ## To use this project in Codefresh

-There is also a [codefresh.yml](codefresh.yml) for easy usage with the [Codefresh](codefresh.io) CI/CD platform.
+There is also a [codefresh-CI-pipeline.yml](codefresh-CI-pipeline.yml) and [codefresh-CD-pipeline.yml](codefresh-CD-pipeline.yml) for easy usage with the [Codefresh](codefresh.io) CI/CD platform.

-More details can be found in [Codefresh documentation](https://codefresh.io/docs/docs/yaml-examples/examples/build-and-push-an-image/).
+More details can be found in [Codefresh documentation](https://codefresh.io/docs/docs/yaml-examples/examples/trigger-a-k8s-deployment-from-docker-registry/).